MichalVaclavek/wEasy/README.md

 ### Installing

 Importing project from Github:
 - in Eclipse go to File/Import/Git/Projects from Git, click Next.
 Select Clone URI, click Next.
 Then fill in form URI: https://github.com/MichalVaclavek/wEasy, click Next.
-Select "master" branch, click Next.
+Select "next_development" branch, click Next.
 Define your local destination Directory, click Next.
 Select Import Wizard (..
 New Project) and click Finish.
 Projects will be created in your Eclipse.

 After importing project from GitHub, a DB must be created.
 If the PostgreSQL DB is used, you can create complete DB using /scripts/postgres_script.sql file included in the source code.